MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

    - For the Azure Data Lake Storage Gen2 option, you can choose between a resource-based option and a subscription-based option for authentication.
 For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
 The **Container** name can't be changed and will be "customerinsights".

-   - If you want to use [predictions](predictions.md) or configure data sharing with applications and solutions based on Microsoft Dataverse or enable data ingestion from on-premises data sources, provide the Microsoft Dataverse environment URL under **Configure data sharing with Microsoft Dataverse and enable additional capabilities**.
+   - If you want to use [predictions](predictions.md), configure data sharing with applications and solutions based on Microsoft Dataverse, or enable data ingestion from on-premises data sources, provide the Microsoft Dataverse environment URL under **Configure data sharing with Microsoft Dataverse and enable additional capabilities**.
 Select **Enable data sharing** to share Customer Insights output data with a Microsoft Dataverse Managed Data Lake.

      > [!NOTE]
      > - Data sharing with Microsoft Dataverse Managed Data Lake is currently not supported when you save all data to your own Azure Data Lake Storage.